Sheraff/root/README.md

 pnpm build
 ```

-The folders necessary for running the project after it has been built are:
+The assets necessary for running the project after it has been built are:
 - `/dist`
+- `.env`
+- `/node_modules` (because not all imports are bundled)
 - `/db` (though it will be generated if it doesn't exist)
-- `/node_modules` (because not all imports are bundled)

 To test the project, run: